Higher algebra in $t$-structured tensor triangulated $\infty$-categories: Questions and future directions

 \begin{qu} Assume that the $ttt$-$\infty$-category $(\mathcal{A}^\otimes, \mathcal{A}_{\geq0})$ is projectively rigid. \begin{enumerate}[label=(\arabic*),font=\normalfont] \item Given a commutative diagram in $\operatorname{CAlg}(\mathcal{A}_{\geq 0})$:

-This configuration raises several descent-theoretic questions for étale morphisms: \begin{itemize} \item If $f$ and $h$ are étale, is $g$ necessarily étale? \item Assuming $g$ is faithfully flat and étale, is $f$ étale if and only if $h$ is étale? \item If $g$ is étale, does there exist a finitely presented commutative $A$-algebra $B_0$ and an étale map $B_0\to C_0$ such that $C\simeq C_0\otimes_{B_0}A$? \end{itemize}
+\begin{itemize} \item If $f$ and $h$ are étale, is $g$ necessarily étale?
+(The main obstruction is that flatness does not satisfy such a ``cocartesian'' property.
+In the case $\mca=\opsp$, the answer is yes, because finitely presented L-étale maps of \einfrings are flat and hence étale, and we know that finitely presented L-étale maps satisfy this ``cocartesian'' property.
+However, the implication is not true in general; see \cref{exetalenotflt}.) \item Assuming $g$ is faithfully flat and étale, is $f$ étale if and only if $h$ is étale? \item If $g$ is étale, does there exist a finitely presented \ein-$A$-algebra $B_0$ and an étale map $B_0\to C_0$ such that $C\simeq C_0\otimes_{B_0}A$? \end{itemize}

 \item Let $R\in\operatorname{Alg}(\mathcal{A})$ be non-connective.
 If $M$ is a flat left $R$-module, does the conservativity of the tensor product functor $(-)\otimes_RM:\operatorname{LMod}_R(\mathcal{A})\to \mathcal{A}$ imply that $M$ is faithfully flat?
 (While this is likely false, a definitive counterexample remains elusive.)